 The back of Dracula's card is gleefully copied from the Aurora Monster Models artwork.

 On the left is the early hard head version of Dracula, I love that version of the sculpt.
-Picture was courtesy of Health Smith from World Mego
+Picture was courtesy of my pal Health Smith

 THis version of Dracula has a bloody red face and the outside of his hands have blood red paint, this figure is a very messy eater.